tommyvct/FigureHub_3350/README.md

 	* Allows user to view the card balance and a line chart of spending for that card over time.
 	* Update a card: tap the button at the bottom allows user to re-enter all the info of a card, or activate/deactivate card in the **Update Card** page.
-	  * If a card is labelled as inactive, the word "Inactive" will be shown for that card on the list.
+	  * If a card is labelled as inactive, the word "Inactive" will be shown at which card shown on the list.

-5. **Budget** page is to let the user set up a limit for each consumption category.
+6. **Budget** page is to let the user set up a limit for each consumption category.
 The add button brings the user to **Add Budget Category** page, which brings up a form that requires input.

 	* *Desciption*: name of this category (eg. Snack food).
-	* *Limit*: amount of money as the cost upperlimit (eg. 50.00).
+	* *Limit*: amount of money as the cost upperlimit (eg. 50).

 	Tap any budget on the list will direct to the **View Budget Category** page.

-	* The total amount and the amount has spent for a budget are visualized together in a pie chart for user viewing purpose.
+	* The total amount and the amount has spent for a budget are visualized together in pie chart form for user viewing purpose.
 	* Update a budget category: tap the button at the bottom allows user to re-enter all the info of a budget category in the **Update Budget Category** page.

-6. **Transactions** page aims to record each transaction the user made.
+7. **Transactions** page aims to record each transaction the user made.
 The add button brings the user to **Add Transaction** page, which brings up a form that requires input.

-	* *Amount*: Amount of money spent (eg. 20.00).
+	* *Amount*: Amount of money spent (eg. 20).
 	* *Date and Time*: Time when this transaction happened (Implemented as a date and time selector).
 	* *Description*: What is the purpose of this transaction (eg. Bought Groceries).
 	* *Card*: Information of credit card used for this transaction (Implemented as a dropdown).